NonsensicalNickname/InternetRelayCat-mirror/documentation/docs/development.md

 ## Outline

-IRCat is written in C++, and relies on FTXUI and tomlplusplus for handling the terminal UI rendering and parsing toml files resepectively.
+IRCat is written in C++, and relies on FTXUI and tomlplusplus for handling the terminal UI rendering and parsing toml files respectively.
 The dependencies are managed using CMake.
 The project is structured into an abstract sockets class with implementations for connecting and binding sockets, a config class which parses the config file and stores the resultant data, and a handler class which is responsible for the 'backend' - interacting with the server and using the config and socket classes.
 The UI is currently handled in the main program file, which instances a handler object to send and receive messages.
 For more information, see [the source code](https://codeberg.org/ceridwen15/InternetRelayCat).